-While crossing the border may not always require a passport, the Canadian Border Patrol recommends carrying one during international travel.
+While crossing the border may not always require a passport, the Canadian Border Patrol recommends carrying one during an international travel.
 So it’s a good idea to have it with you.
 Also, keep in mind that if the trip across the border occurs when you will be permanently moving there (not just house/job hunting), you will need a passport to transfer your belongings.
 Keep reading to learn more about moving to Ontario.

 Note: If you don’t have a passport and need one quickly, be sure to check processing times.
 Routine and expedited service times can vary, based on the time of year.

-Once you have everything required to relocate to Canada, time for the next step.
+Once you have everything required to relocate to Canada, it’s time for the next step.
 You have to figure out how to move your personal belongings into the country.

 Need help moving to Ontario from the US?